TimGrt/Ansible-Workshop-Exercises/docs/ansible-core/ansible-core-roles.md

 </VirtualHost>
 ```

+!!! warning
+    The *vhost* configuration expects that the webserver announces on Port 8080, the configuration was adjusted in a [previous exercise](ansible-core-handlers.md#step-1-handlers).

 ### Step 6 - Test the role

 You are ready to test the role against `node2`.
 But since a role cannot be assigned to a node directly, first create a playbook which connects the role and the host.
 Create the file `test_apache_role.yml` in the directory `~/ansible-files`: